 Talia H Swartz, MD, PhD

-- ASSISTANT PROFESSOR | Medicine, Infectious Diseases
+- ASSOCIATE PROFESSOR | Medicine, Infectious Diseases

-Research Topics:Cellular Immunity, Cytokines, Imaging, Immunology, Infectious Disease, Inflammation, Membrane Proteins/Channels, Membranes, Mucosal Immunology, T Cells, Transporters, Virulence Genes, Viruses and Virology
+Research Topics:Cellular Immunity, Cytokines, HIV/AIDS, Imaging, Immunology, Infectious Disease, Inflammation, Membrane Proteins/Channels, Membranes, Microbiology, Microglia, Mucosal Immunology, Opioid/Cannabinoid Receptors, T Cells, Translational Research, Transporters, Virulence Genes, Viruses and Virology

 Multi-Disciplinary Training AreasImmunology [IMM], Microbiology [MIC]